mgeitz/eqalert/README.md

 - `all`: Alert for all lines of a given line type, using the set sound

 ##### Context Driven
-- `solo`: Alert when solo, group, and raid
+- `solo`: Alert when solo, grouped, and raiding
 - `solo_only`: Alert only when solo
-- `group`: Alert when group and raid
+- `group`: Alert when in a group and raiding
 - `group_only`: Alert only when group
-- `raid`: Alert when raid
+- `raid`: Alert when in raid mode
-- `afk`: Alert in afk
+- `afk`: Alert only when afk

 #### Alert Keys

-`alerts` can be populated with key, values pairs.
+`alert` can be populated with key, values pairs.
 The key here is any arbitrary string you would like an alert for within that line type.

 ##### Examples